kshetline/by-request/README.md

 * `contentLength`: The total number of bytes read.
 For compressed data, this is the compressed length, not the expanded length.
 * `contentType`: The value of the HTTP `Content-Type` header.
 * `stream`: When using `requestFile()`, this is either the stream that was passed into the function, or the stream that was created for the file path.

+Note: If you provide your own `Content-Type` header, only the `body` option is valid for POSTed content (`json` and `params` options will be ignored), and you are responsible for correctly encoding the provided `body`.
+All requests without using the `body`, `json`, or `params` options use the GET method, rather than POST.

 ### Functions